Golden Relay

 Governance landscape map

-The record landscape is classified into defensible, ambiguous, and exposed — across the entire scoped installation cohort.
+The record landscape is classified into defensible, ambiguous, and exposed — across the scoped cohort.
 Each category implies a different financial trajectory and a different management response.
-This map, at scale, is information that does not currently exist in any OEM's warranty management process.
+The classification, plus an executive brief, is the deliverable.

 The three-category framework

-Every installation in the scoped base is classified.
-The distribution across a product line, a channel cohort, or a deployment year is the governance information that has never existed before.
+Every record path in the scoped cohort is classified.
+The distribution across a product line, a service population, a channel cohort, or a deployment year is the management view that anchors the brief.

 Defensible